JBdesign53/docker-compose-dev/README.md

 # LAMP Web Development Environment
 Creates a LAMP stack for local web development with Docker Compose.
-The stack uses CentOS, Apache and PHP.
+The stack uses CentOS, Apache and PHP-FPM.

 Self-signed SSL keys are created for browsing over HTTPS.
 See the Applications section below for a full list of additional setup activities.

 MariaDB/MySQL is turned off by default.
 See the Applications section below for instructions on enabling MariaDB.

-## Applications and Setup
+## Containers and Setup

-Core:
+Docker Compose builds several containers and also performs additional setup activities for web development, such as adding SSL and Xdebug support.

-* CentOS 7
+Containers:
-* Apache 2.4
+* CentOS 7 with Apache 2.4
-* PHP 5.6
+* PHP-FPM 5.6
-* MySQL - Disabled.
-See the /docker-compose.yml file and uncomment to enable.
+* MariaDB - Disabled by default.
+To enable, uncomment lines in the /docker-compose.yml file.

-Additional installation/setup:
+Additional installation and setup:
 * SSL keys using OpenSSL
 * Nano
-* Xdebug
+* Xdebug 2.5.5

 ## Docker Images
 The following Docker images are used: